LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   return similar_values
 ```

-The calculated distances from the *CoG* value of the measurements to are inserted into a heapq priority queue.
+The calculated distances from the *CoG* value of the measurements to are inserted into a *heapq* priority queue.
 Subsequently, as many elements of the queue are returned as defined by the *IP_return_count* parameter.
 The actual sorting is carried out by the queue in the background.

 ### Alternative Filter Algorithm Implementation

-Another possibility here would be for the user to use a reference measurement instead of a simulated ideal magnet as a reference.
+Another possibility for filterin is to use a reference measurement instead of a simulated ideal magnet as a reference, as described before.
-This can come from a magnet selected as a reference magnet.
+This can initialy come from a magnet selected as a reference magnet.
-As a result, the filter algorithm returns the measurements that are most similar to the selected reference magnet.The code snipped in listing \ref{lst:custom_find_similar_values_algorithm_refmagnet} shows the modified filter algorithm code, with added _ref input parameter for the reference measurement.
+As a result, the filter algorithm returns the measurements that are most similar to the selected reference magnet.
+The code snipped in listing \ref{lst:custom_find_similar_values_algorithm_refmagnet} shows the modified filter algorithm code, with added _ref input parameter for the reference measurement.

 ```python {#lst:custom_find_similar_values_algorithm_refmagnet caption="Modified user implemented custom find algorithm using a reference magnet reading"}
 @staticmethod